awsdocs/amazon-ec2-user-guide/doc_source/dedicated-instance.md

 To guarantee that sufficient capacity is available to launch Dedicated Instances, you can purchase Dedicated Reserved Instances\.
 For more information, see [Reserved Instances](ec2-reserved-instances.md)\.

 When you purchase a Dedicated Reserved Instance, you are purchasing the capacity to launch a Dedicated Instance into a VPC at a much reduced usage fee; the price break in the usage charge applies only if you launch an instance with dedicated tenancy\.
-However, if you purchase a Reserved Instance with a default tenancy value, you won't get a Dedicated Reserved Instance if you launch an instance with `dedicated` instance tenancy\.
+When you purchase a Reserved Instance with default tenancy, it applies only to a running instance with `default` tenancy; it would not apply to a running instance with `dedicated` tenancy\.

 You can't use the modification process to change the tenancy of a Reserved Instance after you've purchased it\.
 However, you can exchange a Convertible Reserved Instance for a new Convertible Reserved Instance with a different tenancy\.